All Around the World (Oasis song): Reprise

 A two-minute, ten-second instrumental reprise of the song closes the Be Here Now album.

 Critical reception

 British Music Week gave "All Around the World" four out of five, writing, "Another slice of wall of sound from the Gallagher brothers [...].
-Obviously inspired by The Beatles' "Hey Jude", this is typically catchy and destined to become another classic sing-along Oasis hit."
+Obviously inspired by The Beatles' 'Hey Jude', this is typically catchy and destined to become another classic sing-along Oasis hit."

+Writing in an album review for Entertainment Weekly in September 1997, David Browne said that the "wide-screen soar and sing-along finale" of "All Around the World" was "pure, unabashed 'Hey Jude'."

+Retrospectively, Alexis Petridis of The Guardian ranked the track 26th in his list of Oasis's greatest songs, writing that it was "a great song" that "deserved a better fate than being inflated to nine and a half minutes of melodramatic key changes, guitar solos and would-be Hey Jude-esque na-na-na-ing", while adding that, "Twenty years on, its preposterousness seems more charming than it did at the time."

 Music video

 Keeping with the feel of the song, the music video was also a lavish affair.
 Featuring the band in a yellow spaceship, the animated piece saw them travel through a world akin to The Beatles' Yellow Submarine film.
 The video was directed by Jonathan Dayton and Valerie Faris and took 24 computer animators and 6 months to make.
+The video later received a nomination for Best Short Form Music Video at the 41st Grammy Awards.